paigen11/jib-docker-example/README.md

 	allowInsecureRegistries=true
 }
 ```
-* `./gradlew jib` to build and deploy the image to Docker Hub (or wherever your artifacts are stored)
+* `gradle jib` to build and deploy the image to Docker Hub (or wherever your artifacts are stored)